jeaye/blog.jeaye.com/_posts/2017-07-30-nixos-revisited.md

 };
 ```

-### Declaring private data
-This is something I've yet to tackle.
-Instead, there are various places within
-my NixOS files which are marked as `XXX`, with a comment saying what I need to
-do.
-These comments represent imperative steps I need to take when deploying this
-configuration to a new machine.
-Currently, this just entails setting up private
-keys, [htpassword](https://en.wikipedia.org/wiki/.htpasswd) files, and some
-private git repos which I host.
-A possible solution for passwords, and the like,
-may be to commit them to git after GPG-encrypting them.
-For everything else,
-perhaps a GPG-encrypted bash script in the repo, which does the remaining setup
-interactively, would suffice.

 ### Various nitpicks which could improve the NixOS user's experience
 * Calculating SHA-256 of a package isn't easy